Home

 Delhi

-Three hours before departure time, we are back at the airport.
-We quickly find the check-in counter, which happens to have the longest line in the entire airport.
-It seems like everyone has a huge amount of excess baggage, which then has to be repacked, weighed again, and repacked once more, until they eventually disappear to the excess baggage counter to pay.
-These people, however, clearly have more than 20 kg with them.
-Our problem, however, is different: After an hour, it's our turn, and we are confronted with the question of how we would like to pay for our excess baggage, as our travel luggage is only booked to Tashkent.
-With the help of the booking printout, we can prove the opposite, but convincing the Indian booking system needs several higher and higher airport employees.
+Three hours before departure, we are back at the airport.
+We quickly find the check-in counter - it is the one with the longest queue in the entire airport.
+Everyone seems to be carrying an enormous amount of excess baggage, which is then unpacked, repacked, reweighed, and repacked again until they disappear to the excess baggage counter to pay.
+These people are clearly carrying well over 20 kg.
+In our case, however, the problem is a different one: after an hour it is our turn, and we are confronted with the question of how we intend to pay for our excess baggage - as our luggage is supposedly only booked through to Tashkent.
+With the help of a printout of our flight booking, we are able to prove the opposite, but convincing the Indian booking system of this requires several senior and very senior airport officials.

-So, we reach the gate just before boarding time, extremely hungry - we had planned to find a restaurant in the duty-free area for dinner.
-Instead, we quickly grab a few pastries from the bakery stand at the gate to avoid starving.
+Thus we reach the gate just shortly before boarding, absolutely sta ving - we had actually planned to find a restaurant in the duty-free area for dinner.
+Instead, we quickly grab a few pastries from the bakery stand at the gate to avoid immediate starvation.

-After the boarding process, where the pushing Uzbek grandmothers with their oversized hand luggage were sorted out by the staff, we finally sit down on the Uzbekistan Airways flight to Tashkent.
-Now everything will be fine: The safety video is quite entertaining (here's the link to the externer LinkYouTube video), and on the two-and-a-half-hour flight, we are served a full meal.
+After the boarding process, during which the impatient elderly Uzbek ladies with oversized hand luggage are sorted out by the staff, we finally take our seats on the Uzbekistan Airways flight to Tashkent.
+From here on, things improve: the safety video is highly worth watching (see the externer LinkYoutube video), and on the two-and-a-half-hour flight we are served a full meal.

-In Tashkent, we spend three hours in transit, then followed by a seven-hour flight to Frankfurt with dinner and breakfast.
-From Frankfurt, we then take the train home without any issues.
-This day, of course, feels quite long again: From Leh, we were traveling for 34 hours in total.
+In Tashkent, we spend three hours in transit, followed by a seven-hour flight to Frankfurt with dinner and breakfast served on board.
+From Frankfurt, we travel home by train without any problems.
+Of course, this day is once again quite a long one: counting from Leh, we are traveling for 34 hours

-It was sometimes exhausting, sometimes far beyond the comfort zone, and after three weeks, we are glad to be back in the familiar surroundings of home.
-Still, looking back, it was a great vacation with amazing challenges and successes.
+At times it was strenuous, at times clearly beyond our comfort zone, and after three weeks we are also quite happy to be back in familiar surroundings at home.
+Still, looking back, it was a great trip with excellent challenges and rewarding experiences.

 Technical hints about the images